-SOUL places the adult woman learner at the center of the learning experience.
+SOUL places the adult woman learner at the center of the college learning experience.

 To accomplish this mission, we realized that innovative practices were needed to improve performance, retention, and graduation rates for these nontraditional learners.
-By pairing SOUL's analytics with our personalized instruction and support services, we can pro-actively respond to a student's needs to increase her chance of educational success.
+By pairing SOUL's analytics with our personalized instruction and support services, we can now anticipate and respond to a student's unique learning needs and increase her chance of educational success!

-In 2014, Bay Path was one of only 24 US institutions to receive a prestigious Fund for the Improvement of Postsecondary Education (FIPSE) grant from the US Dept. of Education.
-This grant has helped us develop SOUL.
+In 2014, Bay Path was one of only 24 US institutions to receive a prestigious FIPSE grant (Fund for the Improvement of Postsecondary Education) from the US Dept. of Education.
+This grant helped us develop and implement the SOUL program.

-SOUL Connect for Educators –In addition to their expertise, our faculty will be able to use analytics to inform both their class instruction and student support.
+SOUL Connect for Educators – Through this program, our faculty learn how to use analytics to inform both their class instruction and student support.

 “I feel most grateful for the deliberate focus on building a supportive community.
 I also appreciate the commitment to assuring us that reaching out to ask for help is important.”